I’m sure you’ve seen it before, that blogger flaunting their 6 or 7-figure income all from running a blog.

 The domain name is your web address.
 For example, our domain name is LivingLowKey.com.

-When starting a blog, take some time and really think through your domain name before you register it.
+When starting a blog, take some time and think through your domain name before registering it.
 Once you register your domain name, you can’t change it.